knownasilya/ember-toggle/README.md

 }}
 ````

-This accepts the default on/off values of true/false and even if `myValue` starts out as "undefined" the `mut` helper will initialize the control to the "false" state.
+This accepts the default on/off values of true/false.
 After that click on the control triggers the `onToggle` action which calls the `mut` helper's `update()` function and updates the containers `myValue`.

 When we use the `action` helper instead of `mut`, the data we get back is more robust than just the new value that the toggle would like to change to.
 The data is packaged in a single hash that looks like this for the onToggle action: